bkesterbyld/701-Glenside/content/pages/index.md

       When on foot to our house, cross at the first / southern driveway entrance as it has the best views of traffic both ways during the day.
-When leaving or at night, the other driveway has the safer view.
+When leaving or at night, the other driveway has the better view.
     actions: []
     media:
       url: /images/walkingtoglenside4.png